 - Increase profitability from 25 to 30 percent by the end of the year

-Step 2: Conduct a Marketing SWOT and Set Goals & Budget
+Step 2: Develop A SWOT & Set Your Budget

 Ultimately, you want marketing that provides a consistent flow of high-quality leads to help fuel new sales opportunities and drive growth.
 You want your technical target audiences and customers to be happy to hear from you and not dread it.
 And you have a limited budget and tight bandwidth.